wincent/buildtools/README.txt

 DONATIONS

-These buildtools are provided free of charge under the terms of the GPL.
-If they are useful to you please consider visiting the website and making a
+These buildtools are provided free of charge under the terms of the BSD license.
+If they are useful to you please consider visiting the website and making a donation:
-donation:

   http://wincent.com/a/products/buildtools/